-- Large capacity, affordably priced solar batteries for daily storage to consune at night.
+- Large capacity, affordably priced solar batteries for daily storage to consume at night.
 This is a new, burgeoning market that is offering batteries with greater storage capacity at cheaper prices.

-- Affordable long tern storage.
+- Affordable long term storage.
 The greatest storage capacity at the moment is between 15-20kW.
-To disconnect from the grid a household would need to store at least a weeks supply of power to allow for rainy days.That would require 100-200kW of storage capacity.
-Also there are less sunlight hours in Winter so affordable long term solutions to store excess summer power needs to be developed with 1000-2000kW capacity.
+To disconnect from the grid, a household would need to store at least a weeks supply of power to allow for rainy days.That would require 100-200kW of storage capacity.
+Also there are less sunlight hours in winter so affordable long term solutions to store excess summer power needs to be developed with 1000-2000kW capacity.